BradFitz66/DQRS/README.md

 To run, you can drag the root folder onto Love.exe.
-If you are unable to run, you may need to download this https://github.com/lzubiaur/clipper-lua and move clipper.dll to your love installation folder.
-If you still get errors, make an issue with a screenshot of the error.
+If you are unable to run, make sure the imgui dll (inside Resources) is in your Love install directory If you still get errors, make an issue with a screenshot of the error.

 # Info about the project